teambit/bit/scopes/preview/preview/preview.docs.md

 ### Extending the Preview aspect

-The preview aspect can be extended to generate other renderable artifacts when running Bit's development server or as part of the build pipeline, for components' tagged versions.
+The preview aspect can be extended to generate other renderable artifacts , either when running Bit's development server or as part of the build pipeline (for a component's tagged version).
 These artifacts can present additional information that assists in inspecting a component (for example, showing the results of accessibility tests).

 ### Adding context providers to compositions

+Preview offers a way to wrap all compositions (that are using the same environment) with your own list of providers.
-Compositions can be wrapped by context providers to gain access to a common theme, canvas dimensions or information (e.g, mock data).
+This will grant all compositions with access to a common theme, canvas dimensions or information (e.g, mock data).
+Use 'providers' to speed-up the authoring process of compositions that mimic "real-life" scenarios.